-5.3.25 Many of the recreation areas identified under Policy RLS12 offer opportunities for rewilding: creating opportunities to encourage wildlife to re-inhabit the town.
+5.3.24 Many of the recreation areas identified under Policy RLS11 offer opportunities for rewilding: creating opportunities to encourage wildlife to re-inhabit the town.
 Future management regimes in these areas are encouraged to identify and implement such projects.
-There are also potential opportunities around Leamington for rewilding areas, particularly communal gardens around flats.
+There are also potential opportunities around Leamington for rewilding areas, particularly communal gardens around flats (see Appendix 3.
+Town Council Supporting Actions).